reactive-python/reactpy/docs/source/life-cycle-hooks.rst

     use_effect(establish_connection, [url])

-Now a new connection will only be estalished if a new ``url`` is provided.
+Now a new connection will only be established if a new ``url`` is provided.

 Async Effects